RLSbench: Domain Adaptation Under Relaxed Label Shift: Introduction

-In this paper, we develop \textsc{RLSbench}, a {standarized} test bed of \emph{relaxed label shift} settings, where $p(y)$ can shift arbitrarily and the class conditionals $p(x|y)$ can shift in seemingly natural ways (following the popular DA benchmarks).
+In this paper, we develop \textsc{RLSbench}, the first {standardized} test bed of \emph{relaxed label shift} settings, where $p(y)$ can shift arbitrarily and the class conditionals $p(x|y)$ can shift in seemingly natural ways (following the popular DA benchmarks).
+While existing DA benchmarks typically focus on shifts in $p(x|y)$, our benchmarks additionally focuses on shifts in label marginals $p(y)$.
 We evaluate a collection of popular DA methods based on domain-invariant representation learning, self-training, and test-time adaptation across \update{$14$ multi-domain datasets spanning vision, Natural Language Processing (NLP), and tabular modalities}.
 The different domains in each dataset present a different shift in $p(x|y)$.
 Since these datasets exhibit minor to no shift in label marginal, we simulate shift in target label marginal via stratified sampling with varying severity.
 Overall, we obtain \update{$560$ different source and target distribution shift pairs and train $>30k$ models in our testbed.}

 \update{Based on our experiments on \textsc{RLSbench}, we make several findings.} First, we observe that while popular DA methods often improve over a source-only classifier absent shift in target label distribution, their performance tends to degrade, \update{dropping below source-only classifiers under severe shifts in target label marginal}. \update{Next, we develop a meta-algorithm with two simple corrections}: (i) re-sampling the data to balance the source and pseudo-balance the target; (ii) re-weighting the final classifier using an estimate of the target label marginal.
-We observe that in these relaxed label shift settings, the performance of \update{existing DA methods (e.g. CDANN, FixMatch, and BN-adapt), when paired with our meta-algorithm, significantly improves over a source-only classifier}. \update{On the other hand, existing methods specifically proposed for relaxed label shift (e.g., IW-CDANN and SENTRY), often fail to improve over a source-only classifier and significantly underperform when compared to existing DA methods paired with our meta-algorithm.} \update{Finally, we observe that (blackbox) classifiers obtained via DA methods yield better target label marginal estimates in step (ii), and hence large accuracy improvements in target performance, than source-only classifiers. }
+We observe that in these relaxed label shift settings, the performance of \update{existing DA methods (e.g. CDANN, FixMatch, and BN-adapt), when paired with our meta-algorithm, significantly improves over a source-only classifier}. \update{On the other hand, existing methods specifically proposed for relaxed label shift (e.g., IW-CDANN and SENTRY), often fail to improve over a source-only classifier and significantly underperform when compared to existing DA methods paired with our meta-algorithm.}